Sunday, August 30, 2015

 Add as much mayo as you like to this recipe.

 Some recipes call for half a grated onion.
-Okay to use a food processor, blender or old school box grater.
-Remove any left over large pieces of onion.
+Okay to use a food processor, blender, or old-school box grater.
+Remove any leftover large pieces of onion.
 You want the onion to blend in like a thick liquid.
 Some recipes leave out the onion, so this is optional.

 To see other Hawaii Travelogue blog posts with video, photos, text & GIFs, just click on any link below: